Samsung/tizen-docs/docs/iot/iot-partners/sdt_som.md

   - MIPI DSI for Display |
 - Environmental
   - 45 x 42 x 4.5(mm) (W x L x H) dimensions
-  - 0¡ÆC ~ +85¡ÆC operating temperature
+  - 0¡É ~ +85¡É operating temperature¡É

 Tizen IoT can be installed on the SDTA7X2-M4 that are compatible with the following: